EMT and Paramedic Career Information

 Most work full-time in metropolitan areas.
 The nature of their work is such that they must do their jobs in both indoor and outdoor environments.

 Wages depend a lot on certification level, amount of experience, type of employer, and geographic location.
-However, based on U.S. estimates from May 2018, yearly wages break down like this:*
+However, based on Occupational Employment Statistics program data from May 2018, yearly wages break down like this:

 - The median salary was $34,320.